 Real Estate Tax Relief and Assistance Program for Elderly and Disabled Persons

-Residents of the City of Alexandria who are either 65 years of age or older or permanently and totally disabled by November 15, 2018, may be eligible for the City's Real Estate Tax Relief Program for Elderly and Disabled Persons.
-Tax relief may be prorated for persons who turn 65 or who become disabled between January 1 and November 15, 2018.
+Residents of the City of Alexandria who are either 65 years of age or older or permanently and totally disabled, or become such during the current calendar year, may be eligible for the City's Real Estate Tax Relief Program for Elderly and Disabled Persons.
+Tax relief may be prorated for persons who turn 65 or who become disabled during the year.

 - To qualify for a full tax exemption in the current year, a household's gross combined income may not have exceeded $40,000 in the prior year.

 - To qualify for a partial exemption equal to 50 percent of the taxes owed for the current year, a household’s gross combined income may not have exceeded $55,000 in the prior year.